terraform-provider-openstack/terraform-provider-openstack/website/docs/r/blockstorage_volume_v3.html.markdown

 * `volume_type` - (Optional) The type of volume to create.
     Changing this creates a new volume.

+* `multiattach` - (Optional) Allow the volume to be attached to more than one Compute instance.

 ## Attributes Reference

 The following attributes are exported: